Psychosexual Therapy

 When desire fades, pleasure is replaced by pain, or intimacy feels out of reach, the issue often runs deeper than the bedroom.

-Grief, shame, trauma, illness, disconnection, or the slow drift of long-term partnership can all affect your sexual wellbeing — sometimes without you even realising.
+Grief, shame, trauma, illness, disconnection, or the slow drift of a long-term partnership can all affect your sexual wellbeing — sometimes without you even realising.

 Our approach is grounded in a biopsychosocial understanding of relationships and sexuality.